andrew129/React-Chord-App-Version-2/README.md

 ## Link

-- Share your chords with the community https://chord-factory.herokuapp.com/
+- Share your chords with the community https://chord-factory.herokuapp.com/ server currently having issues